peterneutron/go-iokit-powertelemetry/README.md

 # Go IOKit Power Telemetry

+⚠️ Pre-Release Software Notice ⚠️

+This library is in its initial development phase (v0.x.x).
+The API is not yet stable and is subject to breaking changes in future releases.
+Please use with caution and consider pinning to a specific version in your project.

 [![Go Reference](https://pkg.go.dev/badge/github.com/peterneutron/go-iokit-powertelemetry.svg)](https://pkg.go.dev/github.com/peterneutron/go-iokit-powertelemetry)

 A dependency-free Go library for accessing raw macOS power and battery telemetry directly from the underlying IOKit services.